repurpose what what has been traditionally considered waste.

 This opportunity allowed the GMB to redirect its efforts while still achieving the goal of water education for youth.
 GMB volunteers and Tri-County staff continue to present and participate at the MSU Science Festival; it has merged into a beneficial partnership.

-In 2015, Tri-County served as a facilitator between our regional partners and the state during this multi-month project.
-The Flyover was part of a state-wide effort managed by the Michigan Department of Technology, Management and Budget, funded by local and county agencies and public utilities.
+In 2020, Tri-County again served as a facilitator for our regional partners and the state during this multi-month project.
+The 2020 flyover was part of region-wide effort conducted in coordination with and funded by local, county, and state agencies and public utilities.

 Health Impact Assessment Tool